 At that moment, having a porter allows you to walk freely which in itself is a huge relief.

-Hiring a porter costs USD 25.
-The porter can carry up to 20 kg of luggage.
+Hiring a porter costs approximately USD 25 to USD 30 per day (carrying up to 20 kg).
 The price of the guide and porter is generally agreed upon beforehand.

 Other than getting their support, you are also helping local economy by hiring guide and porter.